 The 2022 Green Means Go program will evaluate projects on five criteria.
-Three of the criteria (increase infill housing that improves housing affordability and economic recovery, reduce vehicle miles traveled, and foster inclusive communities) relate to project benefits/performance outcomes, while the other two gauge the project's feasibility and ability to impact other complementary efforts in the Green Zone.
+Three of the criteria (accelerate infill housing that improves housing affordability, reduce vehicle miles traveled, and foster inclusive communities) relate to project benefits/performance outcomes, while the other two gauge the project's feasibility and ability to impact other complementary efforts in the Green Zone.
 These program guidelines give a summary overview of the five criteria.
-The forthcoming standalone evaluation guidance document will give more detail on each objective, including the quantitative data and qualitative narrative factors used in the applications to assess each of the criteria.
+The categories' individual applications will give more detail on each objective, including the quantitative data and qualitative narrative factors used in the applications to assess each of the criteria.
 Across each criteria, the evaluation guidance will recognize the differences between rural, suburban and urban environments and stress context-sensitive solutions.
 The quantitative metrics will use a placetype average so that projects are compared to those in similar community types.